shague/odl_tools/README.md

 odl_tools
 =========

-Tools and scripts used with OpenDaylight and OpenStack
+Tools and scripts used with OpenDaylight and OpenStack.